On the $e$-positivity of trees and spiders: More on the -positivity of spiders

-\begin{proof} The proof is by induction on $j$, the number of odd length legs.
-When $j = 1$, the result is simply a special case of Lemma \ref{lm: 2... coef} with $m = 2$.
+\begin{proof} First notice that $j$ must be odd in order for $S$ to have an even number of vertices, so $(-1)^{\frac{j-1}{2}}2$ is well defined.
+The proof is by induction on $j$, the number of odd length legs.
+When $j = 1$, the result is simply a special case of Lemma \ref{lm: mq coef} with $m = 2$.
 Now suppose that $S$ is an $n$-vertex spider with $j \geq 3$ odd length legs and that the result holds for all spiders with $j-2$ odd length legs.
 Let $\lambda_i$ and $\lambda_j$ be two of the odd lengths.
 By Lemma \ref{lm: spi decomp},